Tisha Thompson

 A fifth-generation reporter, Thompson’s journalistic roots can be traced back to the late 1800’s.
 She played women’s rugby at Princeton University and received her master’s degree from the University of Missouri Graduate School of Journalism.
 She is an advisory board member for the Fund for Investigative Journalism, and has served in a multitude of volunteer positions for other journalism non-profits, including Investigative Reporters & Editors and the National Institute for Computer Assisted Reporting.

-She resides in her hometown of Washington D.C.
+She resides near her hometown of Washington D.C.

 -30-